linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Harvard-business-school-case-book.md

 - You must determine how the next phase in the evolution will affect the mobility barriers and bargaining position with suppliers and buyers
 The product life cycle is limited in a number of ways:

-the duration varies from industry to industry
-industry growth does not always go through the S-shape
+the duration varies from industry to industry industry growth does not always go through the S-shape
-○ companies can affect the curve through innovation
+- companies can affect the curve through innovation

 - You must look at the evolutionary processes that drive life cycles
 - Every industry begins with an initial structure - the evolutionary processes work to push the industry toward its potential structure - which is rarely known completely as an industry evolves
 - Because of technological change, innovation and identities of the firms, it is very difficult to predict evolutionary stages
 - There are some predictable and interacting dynamic processes that occur in every industry in one form or another and at different speeds:

-demographics
+- demographics
-trends in needs
+- trends in needs
-$\mathrm{O}$  substitute products
+- substitute products
-complementary products
+- complementary products
-penetration of customer group
+- penetration of customer group
-product change
+- product change
-○ product innovation
+- product innovation
-changes in buyer segments served
+- changes in buyer segments served
-process innovation
+- process innovation

 Industry consolidation and mobility barriers move together